utah-datascience/utah-datascience.github.io/dataday.md

 ### Data Science Day 2022

-The UCDS is planning to host an in-person Data Science Day on January 14, 2022 at the Union Ball Room (if the pandemic cooperates).
-Contact datasci@utah.edu if you are interested to participate.
-More details forthcoming.
+The 2022 Data Science Day has been canceled due to the pandemic.

 ---